simolus3/sqlite3.dart/sqlite3_test/README.md

 1. Make `CURRENT_TIME`, `CURRENT_DATE` and `CURRENT_TIMESTAMP` reflect the time
    returned by `package:clock`.
-2. For IO operations, allows providing a `FileSystem` from `package:file`.
+2. For IO operations, allow providing a `FileSystem` from `package:file`.
 This includes custom implementations and the default one respecting `IOOverrides`.